bignerdranch/laravel-forms/README.md

 ============

 1. Require `"npmweb/laravel-forms": "~1.0"` in your `composer.json` file.
-2. Run `composer install` or `composer update` to download it and have the autoloader updated.
+2. Run `composer install` or `composer update` to download it and have the autoloader updated.3.
 3. Open `app/config/app.php` and make the following changes under the `providers` key:
 	a.
-Comment out `'Illuminate\Html\HtmlServiceProvider'`
+If `'Collective\Html\HtmlServiceProvider'` is there, comment it out
 	b.
 Add `'NpmWeb\FormBuilder\HtmlServiceProvider'`

 Configuration